5 Snakes You Actually Want In Your Backyard! – And Why!

 The rat snake is part of the same Colubridae family as the snakes mentioned above.
 It is primarily found in the northern hemisphere.
 Rat snakes are medium to large constrictors that feed primarily on rodents.
 If there is a rodent issue on your land and you’ve spotted one of these, you might save some money on pest control!

 Other common species of rat snakes are corn snakes and black rat snakes.
 In fact, farmers often view black rat snakes as extremely beneficial.
 This is because they eat copious amounts of mice, rats, and other rodents that pose a threat to both farmland and houses.
-They typically do not pose any threats to humans but will bite if provoked.
+They typically do not pose any threat to humans but will bite if provoked.

 5. Hognose Snakes